ExitValue.ai

 Not all case mix is created equal.
 Orthopedic-focused ASCs command the highest multiples in the asset class because of high case acuity, favorable reimbursement (total joints, spine, sports medicine), and the migration of inpatient ortho to outpatient settings.
 An ortho-heavy ASC will routinely trade 1-2 turns above a comparable multi-specialty center.

-GI-focused centers trade at steady, predictable multiples — usually 6-8x EBITDA single-center.
+GI-focused centers trade at steady, predictable multiples, usually platform-tier earnings multiples single-center.
 Volume is high, reimbursement is well-defined, and physician relationships are durable, but the case acuity ceiling caps the upside.

 Pain management and interventional spine centers carry both upside (favorable reimbursement, low capital intensity) and risk (payer pushback, utilization review).
-Multiples are wider — 5-9x EBITDA — depending on case mix and payer contracts.
+Multiples are wider, platform-tier earnings multiples, depending on case mix and payer contracts.

-Multi-specialty centers with no dominant specialty trade at the broad 6-9x EBITDA single-center range, with the multiple driven more by payer mix and physician structure than by case acuity.
+Multi-specialty centers with no dominant specialty trade at the broad platform-tier earnings multiples single-center range, with the multiple driven more by payer mix and physician structure than by case acuity.

 Certificate of Need (CON) States Trade at a Premium